Living Proof (Camila Cabello song): Composition

 "Living Proof" is a pop song that runs for 3 minutes and 14 seconds.
 The song opens with a clapping beat and a steady guitar.
 Cabello uses religious imagery to describe her relationship with her lover, in addition to a falsetto used "in stomping and catchy chorus".
 The song's opening contains a sample of a recording by Andy Jones for his The Africa Heartwood Project, which contains orphans singing.

 Music video

 The Alan Ferguson-directed music video was released on November 24, 2019, the night of Cabello's American Music Awards performance of the song.
-It was inspired by the John Everett Millais painting Ophelia, which depicted the fictional Shakespearean character floating in a pool covered in flowers.
+It was inspired by the John Everett Millais painting Ophelia, which depicts the Shakespearean character Ophelia floating in a pool covered in flowers.
 Throughout the video, she is seen frolicking with a group of dancers and laying in a bed of petals.
 As of November 2020, it has over 22 million views and 502 thousand likes on YouTube.